OpenMTC/OpenMTC/doc/onem2m-client-mqtt.md

 #### Using Training Applications
 Also the existing training applications can be re-used which can be found under [doc/training/apps/onem2m](./training/apps/onem2m).
 The four applications which end with `-final.py` can be changed in order to use the starting script under [doc/training/start-app.sh](./training/start-app.sh).

 One example would be `onem2m-gui-sensors-final.py`.
+Beware, that this AE is configured to be connected to the backend.
+If you want to change this, you can use `mn-cse-1` instead of `in-cse-1` or use the TestIPE AEs.
 Change the last few lines from

 ```python
 host = 'http://localhost:18000'